-When it comes to thawing, overnight in the refrigerator is the safest way, but if you’re short on time there are other options too.
+When it comes to thawing, doing it overnight in the refrigerator is the safest way.

 How Long Does Butternut Squash Last

-In terms of shelf life, butternut squash belongs to the group of veggies that don’t go bad in quite a while, just like onions do.
+In terms of shelf life, butternut squash lasts quite a while, just like spaghetti squash does.

-When it comes to cooked butternut squash, it should remain at peak quality for a day or two longer than the fresh sliced one.
+When it comes to cooked butternut squash, it should remain at peak quality for a similar period.
 If the veggie is a part of a dish, it depends on other ingredients.